 It’s important to visit the site and analyze the site authority, traffic, page views estimate and the social media influence.
 Do the posts from this blog get shared?

 Sujan Patel had a great strategy.
 He perceived that articles on the first page of Google for his search terms were a good fit, since they were highly ranked.
 This also meant that they were likely to receive regular traffic.

-Quick tip: Make sure to log yourself out of Google and go “incognito” (if you’re using Chrome, at least).
+Quick search engine optimization tip: Make sure to log yourself out of Google and go “incognito” (if you’re using Chrome, at least).

 The incognito window is very powerful.
-It’ll prevent personalized search mechanisms from skewing the search results you see to align with sites and web pages you’ve visited recently or visit frequently.
+It’ll prevent personalized search engine mechanisms from skewing the search engine results you see to align with sites and web pages you’ve visited recently or visit frequently.